3.8% Federal Net Investment Income Tax Challenges for Tax Professionals

 Recording of a 110-minute CPE/CLE webinar with Q&A

-This webinar will address practical planning and compliance issues that taxpayers should anticipate arising from the 3.8% net investment income (NII) tax, given the likelihood for their drawing extra IRS attention.
+This course will address practical planning and compliance issues that taxpayers should anticipate arising from the 3.8% net investment income (NII) tax, given the likelihood for their drawing extra IRS attention.

 - Mechanics and thresholds of the 3.8% NII tax